WALLY JAY – DVDS COLLECTIONS

 Founder and Grand Master of Jujitsu America

-Founder and Grand Master of Small Circle Jujitsu™
+Founder and Grandmaster of Small Circle Jujitsu™

 Through his varied martial arts experience, Professor Wally Jay developed his own system called Small Circle Jujitsu™.
 He has been inducted into Black Belt Magazine’s Hall of Fame twice.
 He studied with Paul Kaelemakule, Juan Gomes and Professor Henry S. Okazaki (founder of the Kodenkan Jujitsu system).
 His judo teacher was Hawaiian champion, Ken Kawachi, who gave him the key to Small Circle JujitsuTM techniques.

-He received Restorative Massage in 1945 and the Certificate of Mastery (Kodenkan Jujitsu) from Professor Okazaki on February 22, 1948.
+He received his Restorative Massage in 1945 and Certificate of Mastery (Kodenkan Jujitsu) from Professor Okazaki on February 22, 1948.
 His wife, Berenice, also benefited.
 She has been classified as Sandan since 1954, now inactive.
 Professor Jay was also ranked 6th Dan in Judo.
 In 1960, he was named by the Hokka Judo Yudanshakai as “Northern California Judo Coach of the Year”.
 It has produced many national, state and regional winners.
-At the 1968 and 1979 National Hi School Judo Championships, two of his students won the national 120-pound titles and both were named among the top honors.
+At the 1968 and 1979 National Hi School Judo Championships, two of his students won the national 120-pound titles and both were named among the top prizes.
 In 1968, David Quinonez and In 1970 Bradford Burgo were presented with the Yamauchi Award” for their outstanding performance when they captured the 120-pound crown.

 He was inducted into the Black Belt Magazine Hall of Fame in 1969 and again in 1990.
 He has also been inducted into many national and international “Hall of Fame and Who’s Who” organizations.
 He was awarded an Honorary Doctorate by the College of Martial Arts Sioux Falls, South Dakota on May 4, 1991.
 Inside Kung Fu magazine named him one of the 100 most influential martial arts personalities of all time.